tckerr/walk/README.md

 # Description

 Walk is a Javascript library for traversing object trees.
-The library allows for:
+The library includes:

-- Recursive descent into nested objects
+- Functions for recursive processing of nested object trees and directed graphs
-- Type-specific (array/obj/value) preprocess and postprocess callback hooks that get executed during the walk
+- User defined, type-specific (array/obj/value) callback hooks that get executed during the traversal

-It also provides some convenience functions, such as deep copying objects.
+- Support for asynchronous callbacks, run either in sequence or in parallel
+- Incremental graph traversal through generators, with full async support
+- A variety of convenience functions, which double as implementation examples for the library

 # Installation

 `npm install walkjs --save`

 # Quickstart

+Below is a simple example of usage, in which we execute a single callback for each node in the object graph.
+The callback simply prints metadata about the node.
+We also add a global filter to exclude any nodes whose value is equal to `1`.

 ```typescript
 import { WalkBuilder } from 'walkjs';